What is WordPress?

 Without confusing you too much, this is normally used for premium plugins you’ve purchased from somewhere else.

 Now you know how to install and activate your plugins, the next step is to decide which plugins you want.
 So please read on!

 WordPress offers more than 49,000 plugins, not to mention the thousands of 3rd party plugins that are available.

 As there are so many to choose from, deciding which plugins to install can be difficult.

-To get you started though, I have included a list of free plugins I recommend for beginners, based on the essential features every WordPress website should have, such as security and performance optimization.
+To get you started though, I have included a list of free plugins I recommend for beginners, based on the essential features every WordPress website should have, such as security and performance optimisation.

 No matter what kind of site you are running, there are a few specific plugins I recommend you install.
 The list of plugins below is the same plugins I usually install on my own sites and some of my web design clients.

-- Optimizes your WordPress posts and pages using keywords and meta descriptions
+- Optimises your WordPress posts and pages using keywords and meta descriptions

-- See how well your content is currently optimized, and make improvements easily
+- See how well your content is currently optimised, and make improvements easily

 - Improve your content’s readability with simple tips

 - Improves the SEO of your site so it shows up further in search engines